dheeraj-murali/nodejs-made-easy/README.md

 > 🤔 If you just read that and have no idea what that meant, don't worry keep reading, you'll find out soon...

-Node.js is a platform which allows us to run Javascript on a computer or a server.
-(Js was just meant to be used inside a browser environment)

 ### Why should I use node.js you ask ?

 - node.js used Javascritp 🤩
-- It is very fast (beacause V8 is fast, it is one of the fasted JS engine out there and aslo it uses non-blocking I/O model we mentioned earlier)
+- It is very fast (beacause V8 is fast, it is one of the fastest JS engine out there and aslo node uses non-blocking I/O model we mentioned earlier)
-- Huge ecosystem (heard of npm ?)
+- Huge ecosystem (npm)

 ### Before we start

 This course assumes you have a basic knowledge in **Javascript**, HTML and a little bit of command line.

+You can also find working examples in the `Examples` folder of this repository.

 ### Downloading and Installing